 It was first described by an Italian Naturist called Professor Emilio Cornalia who, at the time, was director of the Museum of Natural History in Milan.
 The specimen was donated by Paolo Mantegazza, a doctor, scientist and anthropologist and famous traveller.
 He found the specimen in Argentina on the border with Bolivia at an altitude of 1500 ft.
 It was donated to the museum in 1864 and promptly identified as a new species and given its scientific name Leopardus jacobita, in honour of Jacobita Mantegazza, the discoverer’s Argentinian wife.

 As we can see from photos, these cats are roughly the same size as your domestic cat at home however have much longer, bushier tails.
-Unlike their arboreal cousins who use their tails for balance, Andean mountain cats use their long bushy tails for warmth, wrapping them around their face and feet like a scarf.
+Whilst they do use their long tail for balance when jumping between unlike their arboreal cousins Andean mountain cats mainly use their long bushy tails for warmth, wrapping them around their face and feet like a scarf.
 They have a colouration typically described as being ash with darker slightly orange markings.
 Their tails have 6-9 clear rings whilst their backs have short striped markings and spots.
-The adult male Andean Mountain cat is 22 to 65 inches long from the head to the base of the tail; the tail adds a further 16-18 inches.
+The adult male Andean Mountain cat is around 55 inches long from the head to the base of the tail; the tail adds a further 15 inches.
 It weighs roughly between 3-5 kg.

 Whilst its hunting methods and prey still require further research, its likely that it gets most of its meals hunting mountain viscacha, a large type of rodent that looks like a large long tailed rabbit that live high in the Andes.
 Other meals will be mice, cavies and hares.
 It’s thought chinchillas would have played a large part in their diet given their synonymous distribution however due to over hunting for its fur chinchillas are now critically endangered and reduced to just a few numbers.
 It shares this prey source with one other small wild cat, the Pampas cat (Leopardus Colocolo).
 There have been reported sightings by cattle headers in Patagonia who report Andean Mountain cats taking down small goat kids.